pysys-test/pysys-test/docs/UserGuide.rst

 correctness tests before commencing on longer running performance or soak tests.

-By default, PySys runs tests based on the sorting them by the full path of the `pysystest.xml` files.
+By default, PySys runs tests based on the sorting them by the full path of the `pysystest.*` files.
 If you have tests with multiple modes, PySys will run all tests in their primary mode first, then any/all tests which list a second mode, followed by 3rd, 4th, etc.